silversub/terraform/tutorials/multi_region_web_apps.md

       echo "<vault_file_password>" > ~/vault_pass.txt
       ```

 Great!
-Now that you completed the setup of Terraform and Ansible, you can start [provisioning the WordPress infrastructure](#provision_terraform_infrastructure) in {{site.data.keyword.Bluemix_notm}} by using Terraform.
+Now that you completed the setup of Terraform and Ansible, you can start provisioning the WordPress infrastructure in {{site.data.keyword.Bluemix_notm}} by using Terraform in Lesson 3.

 ## Lesson 3: Provisioning the Wordpress infrastructure with Terraform
 {: #provision_terraform_infrastructure}